blackpuppy/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

     }

 There is not much to configure, as we used the conventions for the users table.
-We just set up the urls that will be loaded after the login and logout actions is performed, in our case to ``/posts/`` and ``/`` respectively.
+We just set up the URLs that will be loaded after the login and logout actions is performed, in our case to ``/posts/`` and ``/`` respectively.

 What we did in the ``beforeFilter`` function was to tell the AuthComponent to not